RitikRajS/Auction/README.md

-# CS50W_Project_2
+# Auction

-Web Programming with Python and JavaScript Project 2
+## Overview

+Web application for an e-commerce auction similar to eBay

+## Lessons Learned
+* SQL Database Fundamentals
+* SQLite implementation with the Django Framework